HomeArticlesComparisonBMI vs Body Fat Percentage

 Overview

-BMI has been the dominant health screening metric for over a century — it is simple, free, and requires only a scale and a measuring tape.
+BMI has been the dominant health screening metric for over a century.
+It's simple, free, and requires only a scale and a measuring tape.
 Body fat percentage is more complex to measure but directly quantifies what actually matters for health: how much of your body mass is fat tissue versus lean mass.

 Both metrics have a place.
-Understanding what each measures, where each fails, and when to use which one is essential for anyone making informed decisions about their health, fitness, or weight management.
-This comparison gives you everything you need to know.
+Understanding what each measures, where each fails, and when to use which one matters for anyone making informed decisions about their health, fitness, or weight management.
+This comparison covers what you need to know.

 Side-by-Side Comparison